-The Star Technical Recruiter – Amy Badal
+The star recruiter – Amy Badal

+This month we talked with one of our Technical Recruiters, Amy Badal.
 Amy earned her Bachelor of Arts degree in Spanish from Marian University.
 She then spent several years teaching English and working in Spain.
 She began her recruiting career upon returning to the U.S. and she’s been a Technical Recruiter with Sterling for the past five years.

 So tell us, Amy, what exactly do you do at Sterling?